hulu/roca/docs/api/reference/globals.md

 # Globals
 ## roca(args = {})
 Roca only has one global function &mdash; `roca` &mdash; used to initialize a new Roca test instance.
-You probably want to call it only once.
+You probably want to call it only once per test file.

 ### The `roca` object
 This is the return value of calling `roca(args)`.
 Note that each property is documented in [the test suites and cases section](api/reference/test-suites-and-cases.md) in greater detail.